Brishawon/WHSTechNotes/journal.md

 You can make a drone but it required coding. if you want to get payed it has to be 100$ i will do this as a job because it looks fun to do things that it like as a job.

+# December 8, 2025

+AI will not have a good use to drive or anything. they will probably change the role of driving and AI does not what to do. if it want to be good it have to have some warning to it. you can get an error or wanings. it may think you have low ful but it already full.